 The Risky Business of Ring's Vulnerable Security

-If you’re like the rest of Americans, you’ve noticed that the Ring Security company has been in the news lately— and not for anything useful.
+If you are like the rest of Americans, you have noticed that the Ring Security company has been in the news lately— and not for anything useful.
 Between security hacks and lawsuits, the company has landed itself in hot water.

 Surveillance Camera Hacks